Radiology & Diagnostic Imaging

 A CT Scan is an advanced form of X-ray that uses high-tech computers to

 create highly detailed images of bone, organ, and tissue.
-Methodist Hospital
+USC Arcadia

-is the proud owner of one of the world's most powerful CT Scanners,
+Hospital is the proud owner of one of the world's most powerful CT

-the Aquillion One.
-This is a 320-slice CT scanner that produces 4D images
+Scanners, the Aquillion One.
+This is a 320-slice CT scanner that produces

-of the body's internal structures.
-A 4D X-ray reconstructs a 3D model
+4D images of the body's internal structures.
+A 4D X-ray reconstructs

-of a structure that displays time and motion, meaning these images allow
+a 3D model of a structure that displays time and motion, meaning these

 The Aquillion One scanner is currently the safest model on the market as